MustWin/spark-smartsheet/README.md

  * `bin/spark hook add` registers a new callback hook, for when messages are posted to Spark
  * `bin/spark hook delete` will de-register a callback hook
  * `bin/spark messages list` will list messages in a given room
+ * `bin/spark messages add` to post a new message to a specified room
  * TBD...

 ### Smartsheet CLI